beyzabekar/BattleShips-Multiplayer/README.md

 # Battleship
-Basic version of Battleship Game (Console Application) implemented in JAVA, for two players in different COMPUTERS
+Basic version of Battleship Game (Console Application) implemented in JAVA, for two players using different Machines connected in the same LAN.

 # Game Discription and Rules